-It also entitles you to receive a free copy of your credit report from each of the three major credit reporting agencies.
-Review your credit reports carefully.
-And make note of every account that you do not recognize as your own.
+A case of identity theft also entitles you to receive a free copy of your credit report from each of the three major credit reporting agencies.
+Take advantage of this and review your credit reports with a fine-toothed comb.
+Make note of every account that you do not recognize as your own.

 File a Report